savaslabs/sumac/README.md

 How does it work?
 Log a time entry in Harvest and say "Worked on issue #123".
 Run `php sumac.php sync 20151202` and the app will pull your time entry from Harvest and create a new time entry in Redmine.

+## Requirements

+- Redmine 3
+- Admin access to Harvest and Redmine

+Please use the `--dry-run` option to confirm changes.
+Always back up your database before running.
+Things might break.

 ## Configuration

 Copy `config.example.yml` to `config.yml`.